google/fonts/cc-by-sa/knowledge/modules/readability/lessons/how_type_influences_readability/content.md

 </figure>

-Illustration 3 (example idea): outline of a word in lower case is more distinctive than outline of the word shape in upper-case (maybe image linked to photo or illustration ‘cases’ of moveable type)

 The word superiority effect also describes why it is easier to read a string of words that are meaningfully related in a sentence rather than reading a string of words that are not in a grammatical structure.
 Syntax, the way the words are arranged in phrases to create sentences, has a strong impact on readability.

 <figure>